Jean Smith (singer)

 Jean Isabel Smith (born 1959) is a Canadian writer, painter and the lead singer of the Vancouver band Mecca Normal.

 Career

 Music

 Smith co-founded Mecca Normal with bandmate David Lester in 1981, while the two were working together at a Vancouver newspaper.
-Mecca Normal is considered a forerunner of the 1990s politically charged riot grrrl movement.
+Considered a forerunner of the 1990s politically charged riot grrrl movement, Mecca Normal is known for the interplay between Smith's vocals and Lester’s guitar, which is equally distinctive and powerful.